 It affects both sole traders and landlords, requiring them to submit four quarterly updates plus one final declaration each year to HMRC via MTD-compatible software.

-The first phase of MTD starts on 6 April 2026.
-But exactly when it impacts you depends on your qualifying income.
+The first phase of MTD started on 6 April 2026 for those who earned £50,000 or more in 2024-25.
+Exactly when it impacts you depends on your qualifying income.

 Qualifying income for Making Tax Digital (MTD) is the amount of gross income you earn from self-employment and property